Manage ranking expression rules

 Required privileges

-The following table indicates the required privileges for members to view or edit ranking expressions (see Manage privileges and Privilege reference).
+The following table indicates the privileges required to view or edit ranking expressions.
+Learn more about the Privilege reference or how to manage privileges.

 Action Service - Domain Required access level